From the boardroom to the kitchen table, KPMG Family Business advisors share practical advice and experienced guidance to help you succeed.

 You’ve worked hard to build your business and make it a success.
 Now, as you look to the future, you want it to remain in good hands.
 At the same time, you want to maintain your personal wealth and pass it on to future generations.

-KPMG Enterprise family business advisers can help you develop an estate plan for transferring wealth to your heirs and a succession plan for your business in a manner sensitive to your needs.
+KPMG Enterprise family business advisors can help you develop an estate plan for transferring wealth to your heirs and a succession plan for your business in a manner sensitive to your needs.
 By thinking about the future today, you can mitigate many of the risks associated with unplanned transactions, including family conflict and high probate and other fees.